cloudmesh-community/fa18-516-22/project-report/report.md

 #### EC2 Create Instance

-Now it was time to create an EC2 instance using the AWS Console: [Launch EC2](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Instances:sort=instanceId)

-We clicked the 'Launch Instance' button:
+Now it was time to create an EC2 instance using the AWS Console: [Launch EC2](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Instances:sort=instanceId).
+We clicked the 'Launch Instance' button.

 +@fig:launch-ec2 shows the AWS Console screen for launching an EC2 instance

 ![AWS EC2 [@fa18-516-22-AWS-EC2-1]](images/aws-api-4.png){#fig:launch-ec2}

-We selected the Ubuntu version.
-We used version 18.04:
+We selected the Ubuntu version, using version 18.04:

 +@fig:ec2-define-os shows the AWS screen used for selecting an EC2 operating system

 ![AWS EC2 OS [@fa18-516-22-AWS-EC2-1]](images/aws-api-5.png){#fig:ec2-define-os}

-We selected a small instance type and went to "Next: Configure Instance Details:
+We selected a small instance type and went to "Next: Configure Instance Details.

 +@fig:ec2-select-type shows the AWS Console screen for selecting the type of instance

 ![AWS EC2 Type [@fa18-516-22-AWS-EC2-1]](images/aws-api-6.png){#fig:ec2-select-type}

-We made sure the default VPC is selected and then went to 'Configure Security Group':
+We made sure the default VPC is selected and then went to 'Configure Security Group'.

 +@fig:ec2-configure-security shows the AWS Console screen for confirguring securty on an EC2 instance

 ![AWS EC2 Security Config [@fa18-516-22-AWS-EC2-1]](images/aws-api-7.png){#fig:ec2-configure-security}

-Clicked 'Select and existing security group' and selected the group created earlier:
+We clicked 'Select and existing security group' and selected the group created earlier.

 +@fig:ec2-select-security shows the AWS Console screen for selecting a security group for EC2